Marbella is Spain’s most chic holiday resort

 There is a vibe about the holiday resort of Fuengirola that makes it unique amongst similar style resorts.
 Old meets new in a fusion of colour and activity and you will be hard-pressed to find a more diverse mix of visitors than here.

 The historic city on a hill is well worth a visit for its spectacular views alone.
 The Rio Guadalevín splits Ronda in half but the bridge that connects the two halves is no ordinary one as below you is a 100m chasm down to the river!

 The only way is Marbella

-Marbella has claimed extra publicity among young holiday goers since ITV’s hit TV programme ‘The Only Way is Essex‘ featured a special episode, cleverly entitled ‘The Only Way Is Marbs’, set here in Marbella.
+Marbella has claimed extra publicity among young holiday-goers since ITV’s hit TV program ‘The Only Way is Essex‘ featured a special episode, cleverly entitled ‘The Only Way Is Marbs’, set here in Marbella.

 Tours & Excursions - Book in Advance

 The 5 star Puente Romano Beach Resort & Spa Marbella ideally located between the town centre and Puerto Banus.
 First class amenities include a spa and wellness centre, gymnasium, Turkish steam bath and a rooftop terrace.
 The hotel's on-site restaurant provides Italian-inspired meals, which can be eaten on the al fresco terrace.

 The hotel's on-site restaurant provides Italian-inspired meals, which can be served on the al fresco terrace.
 Reviewer Rating: 8.9